theheking/intro-to-r/content/2_datatypes.md

 - "complex" to represent complex numbers with real and imaginary parts (e.g., 1+4i), and that’s all we’re going to say about them
 - "raw" that we won’t discuss further

+# Data Structures
+We will be going through vectors, lists, matrixes, and dataframes.

 # Vectors